-- Always check: Permission may be required from the property owner or government agency. - Hard sole, closed toe, and closed heel shoes are required. - If cleanup is done in an area of vegetation higher than your shoes, long pants and long-sleeved shirts are required to protect against insects, hazardous plants, vegetation, etc. - Adult watchers should have a communication plan using two-way radios or cell phones. - All adult watchers must carry an emergency warning device, air horn, or whistle. - An emergency action plan should be created for the event to include communication plans, and all participants should practice the plan before the cleanup. - Clean-ups are planned during daylight hours, never at night.
-Light reflective gear is helpful even during daylight hours particularly on overcast days. - Permission Forms: Cleanup projects require additional information included on permission forms.
-Parents must give permission for the event after having received specific instructions on the location and environmental conditions. - In the case of roadway clean-ups, the permission slip must also include how close to the roadway the girls will be working (for example, girls will work no closer than within 10 feet of the roadway's shoulder) as well as the time duration.
+- Always check: Permission may be required from the property owner or government agency. - Hard sole, closed toe, and closed heel shoes are required. - If cleanup is done in an area of vegetation higher than your shoes, long pants and long-sleeved shirts are required to protect against insects, hazardous plants, vegetation, etc. - Adult watchers should have a communication plan using two-way radios or cell phones. - All adult watchers must carry an emergency warning device, air horn, or whistle. - Clean-ups are planned during daylight hours, never at night.
+Light reflective gear is helpful even during daylight hours, particularly on overcast days. - Permission Forms: Cleanup projects require additional information included on permission forms.
+Parents must give permission for the event after having received specific instructions on the location and environmental conditions. - In the case of roadway clean-ups, the permission slip must also include how close to the roadway the participants will be working (for example, participants will work no closer than within 10 feet of the roadway's shoulder) as well as the time duration.